Lingo CGM — 2-Pack

 What the Research Says About CGMs for Non-Diabetics

 The clinical evidence for routine CGM use in healthy adults is still thin.
-Johns Hopkins Bloomberg School of Public Health published a 2026 review noting that “the evidence is scant” on whether CGM data meaningfully improves outcomes for people without diabetes, and that interpretation can be misleading without context (a “spike” to 140 mg/dL after a meal is normal physiology, not a warning sign).
-VCU Health takes a slightly warmer position, calling CGM in non-diabetics an “emerging tool for early detection of dysglycemia” and personalized risk assessment.
+Faculty commentary from Johns Hopkins Bloomberg School of Public Health has repeatedly cautioned that the evidence base for CGM in people without diabetes is limited, and that raw glucose numbers can be misleading without context — a post-meal reading of 140 mg/dL is normal physiology, not a warning sign.
+Other academic clinicians take a slightly warmer view, framing CGM in non-diabetics as an emerging tool for early detection of dysglycemia and personalized risk assessment.
+The published literature has not settled the question either way.

-The honest summary: an OTC CGM is most useful as a short-term self-experiment — wear one or two sensors (4 weeks of data) to map your personal food responses, then stop.
-Long-term continuous wear without a clear question to answer adds cost without proven benefit for healthy adults.
+The honest summary: an OTC CGM is most useful as a short-term self-experiment — wear one or two sensors (roughly four weeks of data) to map your personal food responses, then stop.
+Long-term continuous wear without a clear question to answer adds cost without a proven health benefit for otherwise healthy adults.

 Detailed Reviews